hcysky/hcysky/README.md

 - :robot: Obsessed with everything tech
 - :bulb: Rome was not built in a day
-- :mag_right: Learning and doing research in securing LLM
+- 💻 Learning and doing research in securing LLM
 - :memo: Here today, gone tomorrow
 - :100: Keep going

+---
 ## Life Goals

 - :badminton: Play badminton with my friends